dylan910413/AI-RL/README.md

 # AI-RL
-implement RL by Q-value method and neutral network method
+implement RL by Q-value method and neutral network method by using AI-gym to test (taxi, cartpole, DQN of cartpole)